 Sarah is now a Senior Designer at Neiman Marcus and is currently active in a number of civic organizations in Dallas.
 She currently serves on the board of The Slipper Club of Dallas, the first women’s social club in Dallas, now a non-profit organization that raises support and awareness for local charitable agencies.
 Sarah is an alumni of Chi Omega, member of the Salvation Army Echelon, and actively volunteers for Helicopters for Heroes.

 Director of Social Activites

-Kathryn is a Government Affairs Associate for the National Athletic Trainers Association.
-Prior to joining NATA, Kathryn served in various capacities for hometown Congressman Pete Sessions as well as Central Texas Congressman Roger Williams.
+Kathryn is the Campaign Operations Manager/Elections Director at Dallas County GOP.
+Prior to her role with the county party, Kathryn served in various capacities for hometown Congressman Pete Sessions as well as Central Texas Congressman Roger Williams.
 She received Bachelor’s Degrees in Economics and Corporate Communications and Public Affairs from Southern Methodist University.

-Houstoun is also active in a number of civic organizations in Dallas.
-He currently serves as Chairman and was past President of the Honor Guard, whose members support the annual Dallas Symphony Orchestra League Presentation Ball, which is the largest fundraiser for the Dallas Symphony Orchestra League and supports the community outreach programs of the Dallas Symphony Association.
-He is the most recent recipient of the Lois Monk Watson award for outstanding service to the Honor Guard and Symphony League and is working on a book commemorating the first thirty years of the Presentation Ball and Honor Guard.
-Houstoun was recently appointed to the Honor Guard Board of Governors as a Junior Governor.
+Houstoun is active in a number of civic organizations in Dallas.
+He currently serves on the Board of Governors of the Honor Guard, whose members support the annual Dallas Symphony Orchestra League Presentation Ball, which is the largest fundraiser for the Dallas Symphony Orchestra League and supports the community outreach programs of the Dallas Symphony Association.
+He is a recipient of the Lois Monk Watson award for outstanding service to the Honor Guard and Symphony League and is working on a book commemorating the first thirty years of the Presentation Ball and Honor Guard.

 Houstoun is also a member of the IBEX Business Club, the Salvation Army Echelon, the Dallas Safari Club Conservation Society, Ducks Unlimited, and the Dallas Petroleum Club.